 It is always hard for me to want to believe that in order to have joy we have to have misery as it says in 2 Nephi 2:22-23 and Moses 5:11.
 Yet that appears to be how the world works.
 There are countless examples in nature of the need for contrast.
 Our eyes and brains adjust the colors that we see so as to increase contrast.
 Autumn leaves appear much more brilliant if they are in an area that also has green grass or some leaves that have not turned.
 The principles of thermodynamics tell us we can get useful energy from heat only if we have contrasting temperatures.
 For example the surface of Venus is very hot, yet a lander can not use that heat to produce electricity because there is no cold sink.
 All matter gives off infrared energy or light depending on the temperature.
 An infrared camera can see a person in total darkness, but can not see any details of a room if everything is the same temperature (see blackbody cavities).

 We have the scriptures, but have they become a part of our lives?
 Have we taken Christ's words in the scriptures and applied them.
 Anyone who has every tried to translate knows that you can't just translate word for word from one language into another language.
-The ideas have to be understood, and then these same ideas can be expressed using the words and word order of the new language.
+The ideas have to be understood, and then these same ideas can be expressed using the sentence structure and words of the new language.
 In an analogous way, we must first study and learn the doctrines and ideals taught in the scriptures, then we work to apply them to the circumstances and situations we each face in our lives.
 So what is the most important translation of the Bible for each of us?
 Not the King James version (even though it is the Bible we use in the Church) but the translation we each make of Christ's teaching into a Christen life, our own lives.

 An object lesson that illustrates how easy it is to let your own rights and need overshadow those of others can be seen with a couple of quarters.
 For this object lesson you will need a partner.
 You and your partner stand facing each other and each holding up one of the quarters.
 Who's quarter is bigger?
 Of course all quarters are the same size, but they don't look the same size.
 Your quarter is almost big enough to cover your partner's face, while his quarter is only about as big as his eye.
 As you move further apart or as you bring your quarter closer to you face it's size grows until it can completely block your partner from view.
 In order to see your partner you have to push your quarter to the side a bit and peer around it.
 The quarter represents our rights and needs.
 It is only natural that our own needs appear larger than the those of other people.
 The further we are emotionally from an other person or the more we become fixated on our own needs, the smaller other people's needs appear to us.
 We have to make a conscious effort to see past our own needs to see the needs of others.